MultiPoolMiner/MultiPoolMiner/README.md

 }
 ```

-There is a section for "Pools", "Miners" and a general section
+There is a section for Pools, Miners and a general section

 ### Advanced config for Pools